-- 5.3.10 Construction works would typically take place during the hours of 0700hrs to 1900hrs (Monday to Friday) and 0700hrs to 1300hrs (Saturday) with the exception of commissioning and specific engineering works (e.g., concrete pours) which could take place outside these hours, as and when agreed with the planning authority. - 5.3.11 It is likely that some construction activities will be required to continue for 24 hours for limited durations.
+- 5.3.13 It is likely that some construction activities will be required to continue for 24 hours for limited durations.
 The facility may be operational at any point during a 24-hour period during commissioning (and operation).
-Commissioning will take place in the final six months of the programme. - 5.3.12 Where on-site works are to be conducted outside the core hours, they will comply with any restrictions agreed with the planning authorities, in particular regarding control of noise and traffic.
-24 hour working or quiet working for certain activities has therefore been assessed in Chapter 11: Noise and Vibration, which sets out specific mitigation and control measures required to prevent disturbance from night-time construction activities. - 5.3.13 Lighting for night-time working will be downward facing and directed towards the centre of the Site so as to minimise any nuisance outside of the Site in relation to views from residential receptors or light disturbance to ecological receptors.
+Commissioning will take place in the final six months of the programme. - 5.3.14 Where on-site works are to be conducted outside the core hours, they will comply with any restrictions agreed with the planning authorities, in particular regarding control of noise and traffic.
+24 hour working or quiet working for certain activities has therefore been assessed in Chapter 11: Noise and Vibration, which sets out specific mitigation and control measures required to prevent disturbance from night-time construction activities. - 5.3.15 Lighting for night-time working will be downward facing and directed towards the centre of the Site so as to minimise any nuisance outside of the Site in relation to views from residential receptors or light disturbance to ecological receptors.